 When the Jeep is packed up at night (100K JPEG) it looks like any Java Jeep in Colombia.

-Curt had also sent this photo with the comment, "Thought this was cool -- I will buy what this guy is selling.
+Curt sent this photo with the comment, "Thought this was cool -- I will buy what this guy is selling.
 A food cart in Portland, Oregon."

 What caught Curt's eye of course was the big sign on the side of the trailer, with a beautiful photo of a Willys CJ-3B in Colombia.
 So I decided to find out the story behind the sign, and the business named El Pilón.